nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-T09-1/tp/releases) (scroll down to assets to find it!).

-1. Copy/move the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy/move the file to the folder you want to use as the _home folder_ for your InternBuddy application.

-1. Open a command terminal, run the `cd` command to change your directory to the folder you put the jar file in
+1. Open a command terminal, run the `cd` command to change your directory to the folder you put the jar file in.

 1. Use the `java -jar internbuddy.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)